codership/documentation/galeracluster/source/installxtradbsrc.rst

    # cd ..
    # git clone https://github.com/codership/galera.git

 Once Git finishes downloading the source file,s you can start building the database server and the Galera Replication Plugin.
-You now have the source file for the database server in a ``percona/`` and the Galera source files in ``galera/``.
+You now have the source file for the database server in a ``percona-xtradb-cluster/`` and the Galera source files in ``galera/``.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Building the Database Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`build-percona`:

-The database server for Galera Cluster is the same as that of the standard database servers for  standalone instances of Percona XtraDB, with the addition of a patch for the wsrep API, which is packaged in the version downloaded from `GitHub <https://github.com/percona/percona-xtradb-cluster>`_.
+The database server for Galera Cluster is the same as that of the standard database servers for  standalone instances of Percona XtraDB, with the addition of a patch for the wsrep API, which is packaged in the version downloaded from GitHub_.
 You can enable the patch through  the wsrep API, requires that you enable it through the ``WITH_WSREP`` and ``WITH_INNODB_DISALLOW_WRITES`` CMake configuration options.

-To build the database server, run the following commands from the ``percona/`` directory:
+To build the database server, ``cd`` into the ``percona-xtradb-cluster`` directory and run the following commands:

 .. code-block:: console